iamharmangill/hgill69.github.io/_posts/2019-02-01-finalreport.md

 ## Future Work
 I think i can start building basic webapps now.
 However as a lot of big companies like Instagram are using this, so, i can confidently say that Django will rise even more in the near future

+Here is the [link](https://github.com/iamharmangill/directedstudies-tweetme) to my Github repository.